jbagel2/stm32-f103-CortexM3-ESP8266-Dimmer/README.md

 Current capabilities as software and hardware currently exist.

-  -connection to existing wifi network
+ - Connection to existing wifi network
-  -starting local TCP/UDP server
+ - Starting local TCP/UDP server
-  -echo and CMD RECVD response back to connected wifi client if properly formated CMD received over DEBUG connection (USART1) -USART buffer parsing in interrupt for USART1 and 3. (being done inside inturrupt for now to simply code base and development) Keeping close eye on active AC dimming as logic for USART expands inside interrupt (no flicker AT ALL on connected AC Cree 60W (equiv.)
+ - Echo and CMD RECVD response back to connected wifi client if properly formated CMD received over DEBUG connection (USART1)
+ - USART buffer parsing in interrupt for USART1 and 3. (being done inside inturrupt for now to simply code base and development) Keeping close eye on active AC dimming as logic for USART expands inside interrupt (no flicker AT ALL on connected AC Cree 60W (equiv.)
 LED bulb).
-  -Lots of dimming code tweaks (while monitoring with high frequency bench oscilloscope) (still in progress), to get the most dimming possible without ANY flicker on LED bulds (so sick of the crap out there, that makes LED bulbs hum or cut out before they even get DIM.
+ - Lots of dimming code tweaks (while monitoring with high frequency bench oscilloscope) (still in progress), to get the most dimming possible without ANY flicker on LED bulds (so sick of the crap out there, that makes LED bulbs hum or cut out before they even get DIM.
 This project already does better at dimming than any comercial "LED compatible" dimmer I have found.(not saying a better one doesn't exist)).
-  -dimming function is 360 degree of SINE (FULL WAVE), unlike a lot of dimmers that only work on the positive portion of the wave.
+ - Dimming function is 360 degree of SINE (FULL WAVE), unlike a lot of dimmers that only work on the positive portion of the wave.
+ - Serves basic page with textbox and Submit button to connecting Browser clients **(In Progress on seperate  branch)**

   ----- I'm sure there is more i'm not thinking of.